pingcap/docs-cn/ticdc/ticdc-overview.md

     - A primary key (`PRIMARY KEY`) is a valid index.
     - A unique index (`UNIQUE INDEX`) is valid if every column of the index is explicitly defined as non-nullable (`NOT NULL`) and the index does not have a virtual generated column (`VIRTUAL GENERATED COLUMNS`).

-- To use TiCDC in disaster recovery scenarios, you need to configure [redo log](/ticdc/ticdc-sink-to-mysql.md#eventually-consistent-replication-in-disaster-scenarios).
+- To ensure eventual consistency when using TiCDC for disaster recovery, you need to configure [redo log](/ticdc/ticdc-sink-to-mysql.md#eventually-consistent-replication-in-disaster-scenarios) and ensure that the storage system where the redo log is written can be read normally when a disaster occurs in the upstream.

 ## Unsupported scenarios